Differential exponential topological fields

-Note that when we apply our result to $(\IR,exp)$ where $\delta$ is now a compatible derivation, using the result of A. Wilkie on the model-completeness of $(\IR,exp)$, by uniqueness of the model-completion we get the same class of existentially closed exponential differential fields.
+So when $\delta$ is a compatible derivation, in case of $(\IR,exp)$, by uniqueness of the model-completion, one gets, following either approaches, the same class of existentially closed exponential differential fields.
 However, it is unclear in an ordered exponential field model of the theory of $(\IR, exp)$ whether any $E$-derivation is compatible.
 (We cannot apply the argument used by A. Fornasiero and E. Kaplan since we don't have quantifier-elimination in the language of ordered fields together with the exponential function.)